braedynl/CSE231-020-SS20/FAQ.md

 my_list = [1, 2, 3, 4, 5, 6]

-# you use the asterisk symbol before the variable/value,
+# you use the asterisk symbol before the variable, it
-# it will unpack each value in order (so for this example,
+# will unpack each value in order (so for this example,
 # it would be unpacked as a=1, b=2, c=3, etc.)
 example(*my_list)